Rudolph001/Email_Guardian/replit.md

 - **DATABASE_URL**: Database connection string
 - **SESSION_SECRET**: Application secret key
 - **Upload Settings**: Configurable file size limits and storage paths
+- **Port Configuration**: Application now runs on port 8080 instead of 5000

+### Recent Changes
+- **2025-07-19**: Successfully migrated from Replit Agent to standard Replit environment
+- **2025-07-19**: Updated port configuration from 5000 to 8080 per user request
+- **2025-07-19**: Fixed SQLite database path and directory structure for Replit compatibility

 The system is designed to be easily deployable on various platforms while maintaining flexibility for different deployment scenarios and scale requirements.